Persecution of Muslims during the Ottoman contraction: Great Turkish War

-Even before the Great Turkish War (1683—1699) Austrians and Venetians supported Christian irregulars and rebellious highlanders of Herzegovina, Montenegro and Albania to raid Muslim Slavs.
+Even before the Great Turkish War (1683–1699) Austrians and Venetians supported Christian irregulars and rebellious highlanders of Herzegovina, Montenegro and Albania to raid Muslim Slavs.

-The end of the Great Turkish War marked the first time the Ottoman Empire lost large areas of territory to Christians.
-Most of Hungary, Podolia, and the Morea was lost.
+The end of the Great Turkish War marked the first time the Ottoman Empire lost large areas of territory in Europe to Christians.
+Most of Hungary, Croatia, Dalmatia, Slavonia, Montenegro, Podolia and the Morea were lost, and the Muslim minorities were killed, enslaved, or expelled to Muslim-ruled lands such as Bosnia.
 The Ottomans regained the Morea quickly, and Muslims soon became part of the population or were never thoroughly displaced in the first place.

-Most of the Christians who lived in the Ottoman Empire were Orthodox, so Russia was particularly interested in them.
+Most of the Christians who lived in the Ottoman Empire were Orthodox and so Russia was particularly interested in them.
 In 1711 Peter the Great invited Balkan Christians to revolt against Ottoman Muslim rule.

-Hungary
+Habsburg Empire

+In 1697, Prince Eugene of Savoy's troops took advantage of a weakened Ottoman military presence in Europe and penetrated into Ottoman Bosnia, where they reached the capital city of Sarajevo.
+On 23 October, the Habsburg troops set fire to the city, which quickly spread out of control and scorched most of the city.
+Most mosques were burnt to the ground, and the majority of the imams and muezzins burned to death in the flames as well.
+Only a few mosques and a church reportedly survived the inferno.
+The city's Catholic population were evacuated alongside the Habsburg forces, who retreated from Bosnia on 25 October.
+They resettled in Slavonia, then a part of the imperial realm.
+The city took nearly two centuries to recover, still having less than half the pre-1697 population into the early 19th century.

 After the Siege of Pécs, local Muslims were forced to convert to Catholicism between 1686 and 1713, or left the region.
-The city of Hatvan became a haven for Turkish merchants and became a majority Muslim settlement, but after it fell to the Hungarian troops in 1686, all Turkish settlers were forcibly expelled and their holds in the city became property of foreign mercenaries that fought in the Liberation of Buda.
+The city of Hatvan became a haven for Turkish merchants and became a majority-Muslim settlement, but after it fell to the Hungarian troops in 1686, all Turkish settlers were forcibly expelled and their holdings in the city became property of foreign mercenaries that fought in the Liberation of Buda.